 \section{\texorpdfstring{Omitted Proof in \Cref{section:theory} and \Cref{section:safety}}{Omitted Proof in Section}}

 \prelnseq* \begin{proof} The proof is very similar to that of \Cref{thm:preln}.
 Let

-For any specific output sequence $b\in\oplus_{i\in[n]}\R^d$ that we want to find corresponding input, construct $R=M+\|b\|+1$.
-Then applying \Cref{thm:brouwer} on function $F(a)=b-f(\LN(a))$ restricted to $B^{nd}(R)$ we prove the existence of corresponding input.
-Hence $g$ is surjective \end{proof} Like \Cref{thm:preln}, this proof can also be extended to other norms that are continuous and has bounded output.
+The finiteness of $M$ follows because each $\LN(a_i)$ has 2-norm at most $\sqrt{d}\|\gamma\|+\|\beta\|$, so $\LN(a)$ lies in a compact ball in $\oplus_{i\in[n]}\R^d$ on which $f$ is bounded.
+For any specific output sequence $b\in\oplus_{i\in[n]}\R^d$ for which we want to find a corresponding input, construct $R=M+\|b\|+1$.
+Then applying \Cref{thm:brouwer} to the function $F(a)=b-f(\LN(a))$ restricted to $B^{nd}(R)$ proves the existence of a corresponding input.
+Hence $g$ is surjective. \end{proof} Like \Cref{thm:preln}, this proof can also be extended to other normalizations that are continuous and have bounded output.